 There are strong Canadian military operational bases in Quinte West such as 8 Wing Trenton.
-They are also the largest employer in the city and operates cargo, passenger, international flights.
+They are also the largest employer in the city and operate cargo, passenger, international flights.
 The 10000 feet paved runway can accommodate C5A and 747 types of aircraft.
-Businesses use this base to connect with clients, suppliers, business partners and head office personnel.
+Businesses use this base to connect with clients, suppliers, business partners, and head office personnel.
 In 2010, The Metro Paper Industries Tissue Group started manufacturing in Quinte West.
-Other major employers include Domtech Inc., Quality Custom Blending, Nestle Canada, Fracan Ltd. L3 Communications Spar Aerospace Ltd and much more.
-The city does have a low manufacturing costing that attracts many businesses to invest here.
-There are 38 acres of North Murray Industrial Park that has yard storage and manufacturing zoning capacity.
+Other major employers include Domtech Inc., Quality Custom Blending, Nestle Canada, Fracan Ltd. L3 Communications Spar Aerospace Ltd, and much more.
+The city does have a low manufacturing cost that attracts many businesses to invest here.
+There are 38 acres of North Murray Industrial Park that have yard storage and manufacturing zoning capacity.
 This has a strategic location on the south of highway 401 from Hamilton Road to the east of Sidney Street.

 Attractions in Quinte West